-In this Oceanography section, contributing authors share all of the relevant information on a homemade sensor or instrument so that others can build, or build upon, it.
+In this Oceanography section, contributing authors share all of the relevant information on a homemade sensor, instrument, or software tool(s) so that others can build, or build upon, it.
 The short articles also showcase how this technology was used successfully in the field.

 CALL FOR CONTRIBUTIONS!